 Snow.
 Ice.
 Gross gray snow.
 At least the icicles are fun to play with.
 It’s a frigid Boston winter with temperatures below 270 kelvins, gnawing away at your gloved but still numb fingers, cryogenically freezing your face, wind howling, while iced bubble tea stores taunt you mockingly, since even their chilly drinks are hotter than this urban tundra.

-Only thing can save you, and that thing is Ali’s Uyghur Kitchen.
+Only one thing can save you, and that thing is Ali’s Uyghur Kitchen.
 It deserves five Michelin stars, but I’ll just say it’s a pretty good restaurant so that when you try it, you’ll be blown away by how much better it is than “pretty good”.
 I’ll admit it’s definitely pretty good.

 Ali’s Uyghur Kitchen is located in Allston near Boston University, in the food court of Super 88 Market or Hong Kong Supermarket or whatever that Asian supermarket is called.